ugis22/analysing_twitter/README.md

 - `DatabaseStoreStreaming.ipybn` answers to the goal #1.
 Connects to a database, creates tables and store tweets in them,   overload tweepy class to listen and capture realtime tweets.
 - `Cleaning DB.ipybn` cleans the database by removing any duplicated tweet that was collected.
 - `Analysis of Twitter.ipybn`answer to goals #2 and #3.
 Retrieve tweets stored in the previous step and handle them in a pandas `DataFrame`, preprocess the tweet text, visualize the data and build a neural network to analyse the sentiment.
-- `Interaction Network.ipybn`
+- `Interaction Network.ipybn` answers to goal #4.
+Gets interaction (retweets, replies and mentions) between Twitter users who have tweet about Avengers and generates a Graph to visualize those interactions.

-The whole analysis was done using JupyterLab and Python, using libraries such as: psycopg2, tweepy, pandas, matplotlib, and keras.
+The whole analysis was done using JupyterLab and Python, using libraries such as: psycopg2, tweepy, pandas, matplotlib, networkx, scikit-learn and keras.